 Free shipping on all orders

 Mark is a native of Colorado, and received his education at the University of Northern Colorado, Colorado College, and University of Colorado at Denver.
-He has over 30 years of teaching experience, most of it in Cherry Creek Schools in Denver, Colorado.
-He has worked as a classroom teacher in grades 2 through 8, a special education and Title I teacher, a coordinator for gifted programming, and as a literacy coordinator.
-Currently, Mark works full time supporting reading and writing workshops in schools around the US and internationally.
+He has over thirty years of teaching experience, most of it in Cherry Creek Schools in Denver, Colorado.
+He has worked as a classroom teacher in grades two through eight, a special education and Title I teacher, a coordinator for gifted programming, and as a literacy coordinator.
+Currently, Mark works full time supporting reading and writing workshops in schools around the United States and internationally.
 Since graduating from the Learning Forward Academy, Mark also consults with schools and school systems as they move through any kind of change (implementing professional learning communities, embarking on standards-based reporting systems, designing effective feedback models...).

 When Mark is not busy teaching, speaking at national conferences, or writing, he likes to travel and read and write poetry.